 + How do I request a refill of a current prescription?

-Even if you have no refills left on the bottle, please call your pharmacy directly for refillable medication requests (for medications such as Prozac, Celexa, Zoloft, Strattera, Wellbutrin, etc.) If you have recently had an appointment, your clinician will likely have already sent an electronic refill request to your pharmacy.
-Please ask your pharmacy if there are any refill requests already on file in your name.
+Even if you have no refills left on the bottle, please call your pharmacy directly for refillable medication requests (for medications such as Prozac, Celexa, Zoloft, Strattera, Wellbutrin, etc.) If you have recently had an appointment, your clinician will likely have already sent an electronic refill to your pharmacy.
+Please speak directly with a pharmacy staff person to see if there is a refill available on file.
 If not, your pharmacy will fax or send an electronic request to our office with the necessary information.
-You should call your pharmacy when you are down to a 5 to 7 day supply of medication.
+You should call your pharmacy when you are down to a 3 to 5 day supply of medication.
 Please see our Medication section for full details regarding the appropriate prescription refill request procedure.